Helping Residents of Mesa, Scottsdale, & Glendale

 Prostitution, though known as the world’s “oldest profession,” is still a crime in almost all parts of the United States.
-In Arizona, all of the following are illegal: prostitution, pandering (pimping), or running a house of prostitution.
+In Arizona, all of the following is illegal: prostitution, pandering (pimping), or running a house of prostitution.
 If you have been accused of prostitution or one of the listed crimes associated with it, you need a knowledgeable, highly-skilled criminal defense attorney to defend you.
 Remember, you can be arrested once money or something of value changes hands with an understanding that a sex act will take place.
 It is not necessary that you have performed a sexual act in order for you to be found guilty of prostitution.

 Prostitution-Related Crimes in Arizona